elsbethcodes/codecademy-portfolio/biodiversity-analysis/README.md

----

 ## 🦅 Project Description

 Data analysis of species recorded across four U.S. national parks, exploring biodiversity, conservation status, and observation trends.
 Developed as part of Codecademy’s Data Scientist: Machine Learning career path to apply data wrangling, aggregation, and visualisation techniques.

 ## 🏔️ Data Source

-The dataset comes from Codecademy’s 'Biodiversity in National Parks' project and is based on data from the U.S. National Parks Service.
+The dataset comes from Codecademy’s "Biodiversity in National Parks" project and is based on data from the U.S. National Parks Service.
 It includes two CSV files:

 * `species_info.csv` – species names, categories, and conservation status
 * `observations.csv` – species sightings by park